awslabs/aws-serverless-data-lake-framework/sdlf-utils/glue-jobs-deployer/README.md

 # Output

-The proposed script will upload the necessary scripts and parameter files to the SDLF artifacts bucket, and deploy one glue job per dataset trough a CloudFormation common stack template, to be defined from parameters like the dataset name and the pipeline name.
+The proposed script will upload the necessary pySpark scripts and parameter files to the SDLF artifacts bucket, and deploy one glue job per dataset trough a CloudFormation common stack template, to be defined from parameters like the dataset name and the pipeline name.

 # Going to the pieces ...